LuqJensen/USE/README.md

 USE - Unified Shopping Experience is an offline webshop prototype based mostly in java.

-It is completely open source; yet probably won't make much sense to others than the developers.
 The project is our complete prototype solution to our project case "Electroshoppens Cross-Channel satsning".